Neliz/nielslommers/projects/ESlassen.md

 ## Image classification of insulated rail joints

-**Project description:**

-### Identifing insulated rail joints

-ProRail wants to know the location of all its insulated rail joints.
+**Project description:** ProRail wants to know the location of all its insulated rail joints.
 To ensure the safety of the railway system.

 The goal was to developed a machine learning model and pipeline to accurately detect insulated rail joints in video footage.